touchhowling/NodeProjects/ChatApp/README.md

 Feel free to update the contact information with your own details.

 Make sure to adjust any URLs or paths if needed to match your project's structure.

-Note: The content provided above assumes that the actual functionality and implementation of the chat application are correct.